truust-io/docs.truust.io/content/payment-flows.md

 ### Payin to Wallet

-This movement will transfer the funds **from the buyer's card or bank account to the seller's wallet**, following a one to one relationship.
+This movement will transfer the funds **from the buyer's card or bank account to the seller's wallet**.

 Using our API we will require you to create the following objects and relationships: